 - We recommend selecting "Link" for all video submission assignments.
 Students must upload a link to their video on YouTube, Google Drive, Vimeo, or another video hosting service.

 - Allow extra, bonus reviews allows students to complete additional reviews beyond the required ones for extra credit.
-Each additional review completed will count as 15 percentage points added to the student's Overall Grade.
+Each additional review completed will count as 10% added to the task grade.
 Students can only complete the same number of bonus reviews as required reviews.
 For example, if there are 3 required reviews, a student could complete up to 3 additional bonus reviews for a total of 3 percentage points.
 Bonus reviews that are started and not completed are counted against the student’s reviewing task grade.
 If bonus reviews are enabled, students may get above a 100% for their task grade.

 - Allow students who haven't submitted to peer review permits students to review peer documents without having submitted their own.
 They are not allowed to submit after they begin the reviewing process.
 This option must be checked in situations where not everyone who reviews has to submit, like in presentation assignments when only a portion of the students submit on a given day and then the rest review those submissions without submitting their own work to that assignment.
 Students who do not submit will get a 0 for their submission grade and will not be able to participate in the feedback phase, but they will get a grade for the reviews that they complete.

 - Require students to perform a self-review will require students to use the rubric to assess their own submission.
 Their ratings will not be counted toward the overall grade.

 11. Feedback: If the assignment has a Feedback stage, you can choose to accept the default prompt and ratings or edit them to have students focus on the specific criteria that the reviewers should include.
 It is not possible to remove the feedback stage once it is part of the assignment without contacting Peerceptiv support.